 Coastal waters are naturally turbid but this turbidity can change due to anthropogenic activities such as dredge spoil dumping or freshwater run-off from poor land management.
 Turbidity can also increase due to high phytoplankton levels.
 Increases in turbidity have the potential to adversely affect many of the species of the Skomer MCZ which depend upon filter feeding strategies that can become "clogged" with metabolically useless material or others that depend on photosynthesis and are affected by lack of light penetration through seawater.
-Historically high deposition levels of fine sediments have been observed to partially or completely bury certain sessile life forms, preventing them from feeding and, in the longer term, killing them.
+Historically high deposition levels of fine sediments have been observed to partially or completely bury have been observed to partially or completely bury certain sessile life forms, preventing them from feeding and, in the longer term, killing them.